Close Icon

-Buying a second home or establishing a holiday letting business in Wales is a major investment opportunity, but it requires careful financial planning.
-The most significant initial cost to budget for is the Land Transaction Tax (LTT), which is the Welsh equivalent of Stamp Duty.
+Buying a second home or holiday let in Wales is an exciting investment — but it comes with one of the highest upfront costs: Land Transaction Tax (LTT), the Welsh equivalent of stamp duty.

 Keep reading to learn all about stamp duty on second homes in Wales and how it could impact your next property purchase…